gandhidarshak/MyVimrc/README.md

 ## My Vim Set-up
 This git-repository was created to share my vim set-up with my colleagues for a 'how-to-vim' presentation.
-It is culmination of my experiments with vim during past ~10 years of working with spice net-lists and C++/Python codes.
+It is culmination of my experiments with gvim during past ~10 years of working with spice net-lists and C++/Python codes.

 ## How to install?
 ### Pre-requiste: